Hyundai confirms two more electric models on the way from Ioniq sub-brand

-After this will come the Ioniq 6, a model closely related to the Prophecy concept that was due for reveal at this year’s cancelled Geneva Motor Show.
-The 6 will take the shape of a pure-electric executive saloon, and act as a halo product for the brand before a larger Ioniq 7 full-size SUV arrives by 2024.
+The Ioniq 6 that’ll arrive next year will be closely related to the Hyundai Prophecy concept that was due for reveal at the cancelled 2020 Geneva Motor Show.
+The 6 will take the shape of a pure-electric executive saloon and act as a 'halo' product for the brand before the larger Ioniq 7 full-size SUV arrives in 2024.

-However, while the Hyundai Ioniq hatchback is unlikely to be replaced when it comes to the end of its life in 2022, the manufacturer will continue to sell models like the Kona Electric alongside the new Ioniq 5, 6 and 7.
+The Ioniq 5 isn’t the only electric model available from Hyundai: the Hyundai Ioniq Electric hatchback is still on sale, but it’s unlikely to be directly replaced when it comes to the end of its life in 2022.
+However, the manufacturer will continue to sell models like the Kona Electric SUV alongside the new Ioniq 5, 6 and 7.